-When Prof. Keith Lewin, Prof. Qu Hengchang, Prof. Wang Lu and I discussed the possibility of revisiting the three counties where we did case studies on implementing basic education in China twenty five years ago, I was very excited.
-Since we finished the research project on Implementing Basic Education in China which was published by the International Institute for Educational Planning we had not been able to follow up and track changes during a period when Chinese basic education had been transformed, but a part of the research teams' hearts were left with the teachers and children in the fieldwork areas.
-Access to basic education and the challenges of people's lives in poor areas has always been an emotional topic whenever the research team members gather together at Beijing Normal University.
-Periodically I have collected information when chances have arisen to talk with officials and students from the research sites.
-Some of the changes that have happened over twenty years are difficult to imagine.
+When Profs.
+Keith Lewin, Qu Hengchang, Lu Wang and I discussed the possibility of revisiting the three counties where we did case studies on implementing basic education in China 25 years ago, I was very excited.
+Since we finished the research project Implementing Basic Education in China which was published by the International Institute for Educational Planning we had not been able to follow up and track changes during a period when Chinese basic education had been transformed, but a part of the research teams' hearts were left with the teachers and children in the fieldwork areas.
+Access to basic education and the challenges of people's lives in poor areas have always been an emotional topic whenever the research team members gather together at Beijing Normal University.
+Periodically I have collected information when chances have arisen to talk with the officials and students from the research sites.
+Some of the changes that have happened over 20 years are difficult to imagine.
 Tongxian County has been transformed into Tongzhou District.
-When a county is upgraded to a district in China, it means the area has become urbanized and the living conditions and livelihoods have been transformed.
-I have had the chance to drive through Xiji which was one of the poorest Xiang (township) in Tongxian when we did our study, which was predominantly rural and agricultural.
-Now it includes a major industrial park on the outskirts of Beijing, and has the corporate headquarters of several multi-national enterprises.
+When a county is upgraded to a district in China, it means the area has become urbanised and the living conditions and livelihoods have been transformed.
+I have had the chance to drive through Xiji which was one of the poorest Xiang (township) in Tongxian when we did our study, and was predominantly rural and agricultural.
+Now it includes a major industrial park on the outskirts of Beijing, and has the corporate headquarters of several multinational enterprises.
 Many residents live in high rise apartments and commute to work in Beijing.
 I have become aware that Ansai (our second case study county) has become quite rich as petroleum had been discovered there.
 Zhaojue (our third case study county) is a long way from Beijing.
-How I wish I could return and see the changes in these areas; twenty years is a long time.
-Prof. Qu and I now are too old to take on the rigours of fieldwork even though conditions have improved greatly in transport and accommodation.
-Wu Zhongkui and Qian Jiaqi (two of our team members) have assumed important positions in the Zhuhai Branch Campus of Beijing Normal University, and Li Jiayong (another team member) is our deputy Dean.
-Fortunately it has been possible for Prof. Lewin and Prof. Wang Lu to organize a new team and revisit the same locations and schools to compare the situation now with that of twenty years ago.
+How I wish I could return and see the changes in these areas; 20 years is a long time.
+Professor Qu and I are too old now to take on the rigours of fieldwork even though conditions have improved greatly in transport and accommodation.
+Wu Zhongkui and Qian Jiaqi (two of our team members) have assumed important positions in the Zhuhai Branch Campus of Beijing Normal University, and Li Jiayong (another team member) is our Deputy Dean.
+Fortunately it has been possible for Profs.
+Lewin and Wang Lu to organise a new team and revisit the same locations and schools to compare the situation now with that 20 years ago.
 This is a unique opportunity which has not been undertaken before and I greatly appreciate their work.

-The landscape of the nine year compulsory education in China has been transformed since 1991 when we first did the research.
+The landscape of the nine-year compulsory education in China has been transformed since 1991 when we first did the research.
 Then the primary and lower secondary schools were run by county and xiang governments and financially supported largely by villages and xiang authorities.
 This kind of school administration and finance system resulted in schools having very different resources within a county, and even within a xiang.
 Differences between counties were also large.
 In 2001 the county governments were required to take full responsibility for running and supporting the schools.
 Subsequently the provincial governments are responsible for planning and coordinating school management.
 Thus the central and provincial governments share the main responsibilities to support schools.
 Another related change is that children in the compulsory education cycle have had tuition fees waived since 2006.
-Rural school children are also provided with free text books and enjoy subsidised boarding charges.
+Rural school children are also provided with free textbooks and enjoy subsidised boarding charges.
 Boarding schools have been built extensively in western rural areas and enrolment rates have been much improved.